BA (Carl), MA, PhD (Tor)

 Dr. Kow is working on later Enlightenment views of China.

 - China in Early Enlightenment Political Thought.
-Routledge, forthcoming 2016.
+Routledge Studies in Social and Political Thought, 2017.

 - Rousseau and Desire.
 Co-edited volume with Mark Blackell and John Duncan, University of Toronto Press, 2009.

 - “Early Modern Political Theology and the Question of China: Bayle, Leibniz, and Montesquieu.”
 In Political Theology in Medieval and Early Modern Europe: Discourses, Rites, and Representations, eds.
-Montserrat Herrero, Jaume Aurell, and Angela Miceli, Brepols Press, forthcoming 2016.
+Montserrat Herrero, Jaume Aurell, and Angela Miceli, Brepols Press, 2016: 173-90.

 - “Enlightenment Universalism?
 Bayle and Montesquieu on China.”
 The European Legacy 19:3 (2014): 347-58.